-"None."
-Although there were no minimum separation distances required by the code between these possible sources of contamination and a well or reservoir prior to 1975, and in some cases, prior to 1981, it is strongly recommended that the present standard minimum separation distance requirements be met whenever possible.
+"None" Although there were no minimum separation distances required by the Notice Authorize were no infilinitins separation distances required by the code between these possible sources of contamination and a well or reservoir prior to 1975, and in some cases, prior to 1981, it is strongly recommended that the present standard minimum separation distance requirements be met whenever possible.

-Distances were developed under the Public Health Service Grade A Milk Ordinance and have been used by the department of agriculture, trade and consumer restated field inspectors.
+Distances were developed under the Public Health Service Grade A Milk Ordinace and have been used by the department of agriculture, trade and consumer protection field inspectors.